-Then you need to take a hard look at what you’re spending on insurance.
-Many Americans waste hundreds — if not thousands — of dollars buying insurance that they either don’t need or that offers such little coverage, it’s a bad bet.
+You need to take a hard look at what you’re spending on insurance.
+Many Americans waste hundreds — if not thousands — of dollars buying insurance that they either don’t need or that offers such little coverage.
+This could include you.

-Keep reading to find out which insurance policies aren’t worth the expense.
+Keep reading to find out 6 insurance policies that aren’t worth the expenses.

 1. Rental Car Insurance